 Acceptable types of floor protection depend upon the length of your stove’s legs:

-- Legs 2 inches long or less - use at least 4 inches thick hollow masonry units; Lay the masonry so air is allowed to freely circulate.
-The top of the masonry should be covered with 24 gage sheet metal.
+- Legs two inches long or less - use at least four inches thick hollow masonry units; lay the masonry so air is allowed to freely circulate.
+The top of the masonry should be covered with 24 gauge sheet metal.

-- Legs 2 to 6 inches in length - protector should consist of 2 inches of solid masonry covered by 24 gage sheet metal.
+- Legs two to six inches in length - protector should consist of two inches of solid masonry covered by 24 gauge sheet metal.

 Distance from Walls

 Stoves are designed to be used with a minimum clearance from combustible walls.
 In many cases, this clearance is 36 inches.
 When it becomes necessary to place a stove closer than this to the wall, a suitable heat shield must be placed between the wall and the stove.
 Any stove which requires 36 inches or less clearance to an unprotected combustible wall may be placed 12 inches from the wall if the wall is protected by one of the following means:

 - A 3 1/2 inch masonry wall space out one inch from the combustible wall